504 SBA Rates in Michigan

 The SBA 504 Loan Program is a “takes out” financing program.
 The SBA offers an up-front commitment to finance a project.
 The participating private lender provides interim financing, advancing the full amount of project funds during the construction/acquisition period.
 After the project is completed, the SBA reimburses or “takes out” the participating lender by the amount of the original loan commitment.
 Michigan Certified Development Corporation loans are funded by the sale of 100% federally guaranteed debentures on the open market.

 The SBA Loan Program is primarily designed to assist healthy, expanding businesses that have been in operation for more than two years.
-The following credit requirements apply to such businesses:
+To get 504 SBA rates, businesses must meet the following credit requirements:

 - Sufficient collateral to secure the loan.